Yokohama Kaidashi Kikou: Influences and themes

-Comparisons have been made between Yokohama Kaidashi Kikō and Aria, noting that they are both quiet slice-of-life stories in a futuristic setting with a similar emotional effect.
+Comparisons have been made between Yokohama Kaidashi Kikou and Aria, noting that they are both quiet slice-of-life stories in a futuristic setting with a similar emotional effect.
 A reviewer at Uknighted Manganime wrote, "What the two have in common, though, is a bright look at the future and a generally optimistic view of humanity, despite our failings."

 Media

 Manga

 A total of 140 chapters were published in Japan by Kodansha in the seinen (aimed at younger adult men) manga magazine Monthly Afternoon between June 1994 to February 2006.
 The serial chapters were collected in 14 tankōbon volumes by Kodansha under the Afternoon KC imprint.
-In Q4 of 2009 Kodansha started a reprint of the tankōbon volumes.
+Kodansha reprinted the series in ten volumes from October 2009 to July 2010.
 It is licensed in Korea under the title 카페 알파 (Café Alpha), in Indonesia by M&C Comics, in Taiwan by Tong Li Publishing, in France by Meian under the title Escale à Yokohama, and in North America by Seven Seas Entertainment.